andykuszyk/andykuszyk.github.io/2022-07-06-pki-certificate-management.md

 about the different file types used to store certificates.

 The certificate itself is comprised of three parts:
-1. Information about the certificate, such as the issuer and the distinguised name the certificate is for.
+1. Information about the certificate, such as the issuer and the distinguished name the certificate is for.
 2. The public key, used for encrypting data.
 3. The private key, used for decrypting data.